esphome/esphome-docs/components/lvgl.rst

 **Specific options:**

 - **indicator** (*Optional*, list): Settings for the indicator *part* to show the value.
 Supports a list of :ref:`styles <lvgl-styling>` and state-based styles to customize.
 The "tick box" is a square that uses all the typical background style properties.
 By default, its size is equal to the height of the main part's font.
 Padding properties make the tick box larger in the respective directions.
-- Style options from :ref:`lvgl-styling` for the background of the widget and it uses the text and all the typical background style properties. ``pad_column`` adjusts the spacing between the tickbox and the label.
+- Style options from :ref:`lvgl-styling` for the background of the widget and it uses the text and all the typical background style properties. ``pad_column`` adjusts the spacing between the tick box and the label.

 **Specific actions:**